 You will also need to let us know when the demolition work is complete by lodging a BA7 – Notice of Completion, or if the responsible person changes by lodging a BA8 – Notice of Cessation.
 For more information, refer to the Section 6: Notices of Completion and Cessation page on the Department of Mines, Industry Regulation and Safety website.

-Lodging a planning or building application for demolition work
+Lodging a building application for demolition work

-Both planning and building applications can be lodged online by emailing admin@mosmanpark.wa.gov.au
+Building applications can be lodged online by emailing admin@mosmanpark.wa.gov.au

 The following guides provide more information about what to include in your application.